-Now, it’s probably obvious, but this workout is entirely what you make it.
+Now, it’s probably obvious, but this dance and strength workout is entirely what you make it.
 If you want to break out the Roger Rabbit and Running Man and body rolls and whatever other moves you’ve got in your arsenal and go all out (plus throw a variety of different strength moves in between), you will be exhausted by the end.
 I promise.

 But, if you’re looking for something a little more beginner-friendly, just take the intensity down — maybe do moves that really raise your heart rate just during the chorus of each song and stick to grapevines and step-touches in between, and when you’re doing the strength work, take it nice and slow, focusing more on form than number of reps.
 As long as you don’t stop moving, you’re rockin’ it.

 What songs would you put on your playlist for this?
 If you need inspiration, we’ve got some pretty great suggestions! —Kristen